aboutcoders/job-bundle/Resources/docs/07-cancel-jobs.md

 }
 ```

-This `ControllerAwareInterface` defines the method `doExit()` which indicates whether the job has been cancelled or whether a TERM signal has been sent to the underlying PHP process:
+This `ControllerAwareInterface` defines the method `doExit()` which indicates whether the job has been cancelled or whether e.g a TERM signal has been sent to the underlying PHP process:

 ```php
 namespace Abc\ProcessControl;